zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 ```
 The Listen method is used to create a NodeJS native http service and listen to the port, create the context in the service's callback function, and then call the callback function registered by the user and pass the generated context.
 Let's look at the previous implementations of createContext and handleRequest.

-5. The function is executed only once
+### 5. The function is executed only once

-In some cases, we have special scenarios where a function is only allowed to execute once, or a binding method is only allowed to execute once.
+In some cases, we have special `scenarios` where a function is only allowed to execute once, or a binding method is only allowed to execute once.

 ```javascript
 export function once (fn) {
    // Use the closure to determine whether the function has been executed